Trauma Counselling

 - Anxiety and panic

 The symptoms above are normal responses to trauma and as long as they are not too severe or do not last for too long, they are part of the healing process.
-Most people, with the support of family and friends regain their equilibrium fairly quickly.
-A small minority will develop serious conditions such as depression, posttraumatic stress disorder, anxiety disorders or alcohol and/ or drug problems.

 When to seek professional help